 Matters arising from the meeting dated the 14th of May 2025 and New Matters

 Update on application for 20mph through village and other speed limits –.
-The Parish Council instructed the Clerk to formally write to Dorset Council requesting that Fair Mile Road at the pedestrian crossing point (from Bryanston Holt) to the junction with New Road has a reduced speed limit of 20MPH and to request that New Road is restricted to 40MPH from house no 54 New Road down to the 30MPH at the vehicular entrance to Bryanston Holt Action - Clerk
+The Parish Council instructed the Clerk to formally write to Dorset Council requesting that Fair Mile Road at the pedestrian crossing point (from Bryanston Holt) to the junction with New Road has a reduced speed limit of 20MPH and to request that New Road is restricted to 40MPH from house no 54 New Road down to the 30MPH at the vehicular entrance to Bryanston Holt.
+Action - Clerk

 Update road closures in Fairmile and parking triangle – The Chairman tabled information that had been circulated to Councillors, with the new layout for the footpath at Fairmile.
 It was reported that the footpath will now surround the whole of the triangle, with a drop-down kerb, to allow residents to continue using this area for parking.

 Update refurbishment of New Road bench and parish noticeboard – Cllr Moxham showed Councillors the wooden rail from the bench (bottom New Road), with carved lettering for Queen Elizabeth II Jubilee 1977.
-The wooden rail has rotted and can not longer be used.
+The wooden rail has rotted and can no longer be used.
 It was suggested that a plaque with the same wording is on the refurbished bench.
-After debate it was agreed for Cllr Moxham to obtain quotes for the plaque and report back.
+After debate, it was agreed for Cllr Moxham to obtain quotes for the plaque and report back.
 Action – Cllr Moxham

-Update grit bin for Mews access road & refilling of all grit bins for winter – It was noted that the land where the Councillors would like to position a new grit bin belongs to the Bryanston Estate.
-The Clerk will contact the Estate for the necessary permission Cllr Cowling will send details of the recommended position to the Clerk.
+Update grit bin for Mews access road & refilling of all grit bins for winter – It was noted that the land, where the Councillors would like to position a new grit bin, belongs to the Bryanston Estate.
+The Clerk will contact the Estate for the necessary permission.
+Cllr Cowling will send details of the recommended position to the Clerk.
 Action – Vice-Chair & Clerk

 Update Welcome Pack – Cllr Cowling had circulated the finished Welcome Pack.
 The Councillors are pleased with the pack and thanked all those involved in producing it.
 The Chairman requested that 40 copies are printed to give to new residents of the Parish.
 It was agreed the Parish Council will cover the cost of the printing.
 The Welcome Pack will also be on the Parish Council website for all to view.

 Update Emergency Plan Response Team – There are now 16 volunteers within the village that have come forward to join the team.
-There are a few areas within the Parish that do not have any volunteer’s - Higher Barn and Walnut Avenue.
+There are a few areas within the Parish that do not have any volunteers - Higher Barn and Walnut Avenue.
 Cllr Moxham will speak to residents in these areas to invite them to join.
 Cllr Bird reported that he requires more details to produce the plan.
 The Clerk will provide maps, and Cllr Moxham will investigate how many people need Hi-Viz vests, grab bags, first aid kit and snow shovels.
 Action – Clerk, Cllr Moxham, Cllr Bird

 Update on improving visibility by cutting back vegetation on the Island – some of the vegetation on the Island had been cut back, but it has now grown over again.
 It was agreed to instruct Langers to do the works that had already been approved to cut back the vegetation.
 Action - Clerk